Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Mascot has 81 active public transport stops, offering a mix of train and bus services.
+Mascot has 81 active public transport stops offering a mix of train and bus services.
 These are served by 25 routes, facilitating 12,840 weekly passenger trips in total.
-Transport accessibility is high, with residents typically living 137 meters from the nearest stop.
-Most commuters travel outward due to its residential nature.
-Cars remain the primary mode at 50%, followed by trains at 26% and buses at 10%.
-The average vehicle ownership per dwelling is 0.7, lower than the regional average.
+Transport accessibility is excellent, with residents typically living 137 meters from the nearest stop.
+Predominantly residential, most commuters travel outward.
+Cars remain the primary mode at 50%, followed by trains (26%) and buses (10%).
+Average vehicle ownership per dwelling is 0.7, lower than the regional average.

-According to the 2021 Census, 42.9% of residents work from home, which may be influenced by COVID-19 conditions.
-Service frequency averages 1,834 trips daily across all routes, equating to approximately 158 weekly trips per individual stop.
+According to the 2021 Census, 42.9% of residents work from home, potentially due to COVID-19 conditions.
+Daily service frequency averages 1,834 trips across all routes, equating to approximately 158 weekly trips per individual stop.

 Frequently Asked Questions - Transport